 The Sutton Center was first conceived in response to the decline of the Bald Eagle (Haliaeetus leucocephalus) in the southern United States.
 Our actions, which you can read about here, helped to restore our Nation’s symbol to Oklahoma and beyond.
 Today the Bald Eagles that regularly nest in the Sooner State likely all trace their ancestry back to the eagles that we hatched and raised on our Bartlesville campus.

 But our mission doesn’t end with this one species.
 We are continuing to contribute actively to the recovery of other endangered species, using our decades of expertise to explore new approaches to how bird populations that have gone extinct in the wild can be brought back with our help.

-A major conservation initiative we’re undertaking is experimenting with captive breeding and rearing setups for the recovery of one of North America’s rarest subspecies, the Attwater’s Prairie-chicken (Tympanuchus cupido attwateri).
+A major conservation initiative we have undertaken is captive breeding and rearing setups for the recovery of one of North America’s rarest subspecies, the Attwater’s Prairie-chicken (Tympanuchus cupido attwateri).
 This prairie grouse was nearly lost forever when habitat losses in the coastal prairies of Texas fragmented the population once numbering in the millions.
 The species currently holds on in a few select locations, largely because of a long-standing captive breeding program that supplements these areas with hand-reared birds.
-If our efforts are successful, the approach we’re pioneering might be able to better ready these captive-raised birds for survival in the wild and recruitment into these populations.
+The approach we have pioneered was able to better ready these captive-raised birds for survival in the wild and recruitment into these populations.
 This is critical, since existing efforts currently lose more than 90% of released birds before they breed in the wild, which means that the populations are not quite yet self-sustaining.

 If you’d like to contribute to our efforts to actively save species, please consider becoming a Sutton Center member or contact us to discuss major sponsorship or in-kind contributions that you could make.